-If you have been hesitant about the thought of periodontal treatment, in many cases, laser surgery is an effective alternative without sutures and the post-operative effects of traditional surgery.
+If you have been hesitant about the thought of periodontal treatment, in many cases, laser surgery is an effective alternative to traditional surgery for faster healing without the need for sutures.
 Dr. Deborah K. Ruprecht, offers laser surgery in Mission Viejo, Ladera Ranch and Solana Beach, California.
 To learn more about your treatment options with laser surgery, call 949-472-5499 today or request an appointment online.

 Laser Surgery Q&A

 Laser surgery has become a modern and safe technique with benefits that both patients and surgeons enjoy.
 Dr. Ruprecht uses a Gemini™ diode laser, a precision instrument that uses light wave energy to remove or reshape soft tissue.
 This laser technology seals exposed blood vessels as it removes tissue, providing faster healing and less pain.

 For cosmetic surgery, lasers allow the precise control needed for shaping gum contours.
 For infection control, diode lasers remove aggressive bacteria such as porphyromonas, gingivalis and actinomycetemcomitans, which are difficult to access with traditional scaling and root planing alone.
 These pathogens are not only destructive to the oral tissues but they also travel from the oral cavity to key organs and may compromise our general health.

 How are lasers used in surgery?

 Laser surgery is used to augment traditional scaling and root planing for the most thorough

 removal of disease-causing bacteria.
 Our laser-certified hygienists provide this service.